 Eczema is a dry, itchy skin condition that can affect up to a third of children in developed countries.
 There are many types of eczema and can be broadly classified into the internal type (endogenous) or the external type (exogenous) eczema.
 The majority of eczema affecting children is a type of endogenous eczema commonly known as atopic eczema or atopic dermatitis.
 It is closely related to conditions such as asthma and allergic rhinitis.

 Atopic eczema is a skin condition with a very strong genetic influence.
 This means that if a parent or sibling has atopic eczema, the baby is at higher risk of developing atopic eczema.
-The majority of children with atopic eczema will present with a dry and itchy skin by the age of one.
+The majority of children with atopic eczema will present with dry and itchy skin by the age of one.

 There may be episodes of flare-up where the rash becomes weepy, painful and is causing distress to the baby or child.
 Babies tend to get the rash over their cheeks, necks and elbows whereas older children tend to have their rash in front of their elbows or behind their necks.

 Management of atopic eczema requires an individualised treatment plan.
 Often, the plan will include an anti-inflammatory cream, a moisturiser and anti-itch medications.
 In more severe cases, oral antibiotics and systemic treatments may be necessary.
-In cases where the control of eczema remains good, there is good suggestion that the eczema will clear up during the adolescent years.
+In cases where the control of eczema remains good, there is a good suggestion that eczema will clear up during the adolescent years.

 Milia are tiny, white spots that may appear on the baby’s face.
 Affected areas may include the nose, cheeks, chin, forehead, or around the eyes.
 They normally appear a couple of weeks after birth because the oil glands on the baby’s face are still developing.
 Milia spots should clear up on their own within a few weeks.
 Do not try to squeeze them or do “extraction” treatment.

 Cradle cap dermatitis